awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 To create a standard secure string parameter, use the [PutParameter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html) operation in the Systems Manager API\.
 Omit the `Tier` parameter or specify a value of `Standard`, which is the default\.
 Include a `Type` parameter with a value of `SecureString`\.
 To specify an AWS KMS CMK, use the `KeyId` parameter\.
 The default is the AWS managed CMK for your account, `aws/ssm`\.

-Parameter Store then calls the AWS KMS `Encrypt` API with the CMK and the plaintext parameter value\.
+Parameter Store then calls the AWS KMS `Encrypt` operation with the CMK and the plaintext parameter value\.
 AWS KMS returns the encrypted parameter value, which Parameter Store stores with the parameter name\.

 The following example uses the Systems Manager [put\-parameter](https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html) command and its `--type` parameter in the AWS CLI to create a secure string parameter\.
 Because the command omits the optional `--tier` and `--key-id` parameters, Parameter Store creates a standard secure string parameter and encrypts it under the AWS managed CMK\.